Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-Once field and sample are aligned, we apply increasing coil currents in steps of $\Delta I_{\mathrm{coil}} = \qty{100}{\milli\ampere}$, which corresponds to field steps $\Delta B_\parallel = \qty{25}{\milli\tesla}$, and for each in-plane field we characterize the circuit.
-We implement a field-cooling procedure to minimize potential noise factors and flux instabilities that can occur with critical states in zero-field-cooling situations, in particular if the alignment is not completely perfect~\cite{brandt1993, ghigo2007, nulens2023}.
+With the field aligned, we apply increasing coil currents in steps of $\Delta I_{\mathrm{coil}} = \qty{100}{\milli\ampere}$, which corresponds to field steps $\Delta B_\parallel = \qty{25}{\milli\tesla}$, and for each in-plane field characterize the circuit, up to a maximum field of~\qty{300}{\milli\tesla}.
+We implement a field-cooling procedure to further minimize potential noise factors and flux instabilities that can occur with critical states in zero-field-cooling situations, in particular when the alignment is not completely perfect~\cite{brandt1993, ghigo2007, nulens2023}.
 To this end, we set~$I_{\mathrm{coil}}$ to its desired value, then heat the sample in the vacuum compartment to $T \sim \qty{12}{\kelvin}$ for a few seconds, and finally let it thermalize to $T_{\mathrm s} = \qty{2.8}{\kelvin}$ again.
 We begin the characterization by sweeping~$\Phi_{\mathrm b}$ using the sample coil and measure $S_{21}$ traces with the VNA for each SQUID flux as described above.
 The results are summarized in Fig.~\ref{fig:field-response}.